spryker/propel-encryption-behavior/README.md

 This client library provides a `Cipher` class and one Propel2 Behavior class.

 To designate a field as encrypted in your Propel schema, set its type as `varbinary` and include the `encryption` behavior.
-You may include multiple `encryption` behaviors for multiple encrypted fields:
+You may include multiple columns in the `encryption` behavior:

 ```
     <table name="my_class">